-- 12. If an entity declares dividends to holders of equity instruments (as defined in SB-FRS 32 Financial Instruments: Presentation) after the balance sheet date, the entity shall not recognise those dividends as a liability at the balance sheet date. - 13.
-If dividends are declared (i.e. the dividends are appropriately authorised and no longer at the discretion of the entity) after the balance sheet date but before the financial statements are authorised for issue, the dividends are not recognised as a liability at the balance sheet date because they do not meet the criteria of a present obligation in SB-FRS 37.
+- 12 If an entity declares dividends to holders of equity instruments (as defined in SB-FRS 32 Financial Instruments: Presentation) after the reporting period, the entity shall not recognise those dividends as a liability at the end of the reporting period. - If dividends are declared after the reporting period but before the financial statements are authorised for issue, the dividends are not recognised as a liability at the end of the reporting period because no obligation exists at that time.
 Such dividends are disclosed in the notes in accordance with SB-FRS 1 Presentation of Financial Statements.

-Going Concern
+Going concern

-- 14. An entity shall not prepare its financial statements on a going concern basis if management determines after the balance sheet date either that it intends to liquidate the entity or to cease trading, or that it has no realistic alternative but to do so. - 15.
-Deterioration in operating results and financial position after the balance sheet date may indicate a need to consider whether the going concern assumption is still appropriate.
-If the going concern assumption is no longer appropriate, the effect is so pervasive that this Standard requires a fundamental change in the basis of accounting, rather than an adjustment to the amounts recognised within the original basis of accounting. - 16.
-SB-FRS 1 specifies required disclosures if: - (a) the financial statements are not prepared on a going concern basis; or - (b) management is aware of material uncertainties related to events or conditions that may cast significant doubt upon the entity's ability to continue as a going concern.
-The events or conditions requiring disclosure may arise after the balance sheet date.
+- An entity shall not prepare its financial statements on a going concern basis if management determines after the reporting period either that it intends to liquidate the entity or to cease trading, or that it has no realistic alternative but to do so. - Deterioration in operating results and financial position after the reporting period may indicate a need to consider whether the going concern assumption is still appropriate.
+If the going concern assumption is no longer appropriate, the effect is so pervasive that this Standard requires a fundamental change in the basis of accounting, rather than an adjustment to the amounts recognised within the original basis of accounting. - 16 SB-FRS 1 specifies required disclosures if: - (a) the financial statements are not prepared on a going concern basis; or - (b) management is aware of material uncertainties related to events or conditions that may cast significant doubt upon the entity's ability to continue as a going concern.
+The events or conditions requiring disclosure may arise after the reporting period.